 How do I know if my VPN is trustworthy?

 Since trust is quite a subjective concept there is no straightforward answer.
 When it comes to protecting your privacy and personal data with a VPN you should always take it with a grain of salt.

-Even though you might think that a service is trustworthy, you never know what can happen in the future or how they run their business.
-Nevertheless, when choosing a trusted VPN provider, here’s how you can know if you can trust them.
+Even though you might think that a service is trustworthy, you never know what can happen in the future.
+It is unclear how VPN companies run their business or what technologies they use.

 Pick a well-known brand

 The most trusted VPNs are at the top positions for a reason.
 The brand reputation, awareness, and serving the customer plays a big role here.

 A well-known VPN provider must stay true to its claims.
 The lies about the no-log policy and their services could damage the brand’s reputation.
 A well-known brand would never risk or make false claims because the whole business is at stake.

 On the other hand, there are new services with new technology that appear in the market.
 It does not mean that they can not be trusted, but do they have anything to back it up?

 Check for IP leaks

 IP leaks might happen when a provider did not put enough effort into their tech.
 If your VPN leaks your IP this means that you can not trust this VPN at all.
 IP leaks reveal who you are online and where you connect so all the privacy is lost.